jshuadvd/ibm-blockchain-4-multi-cloud/README.md

 The decentralized nature of the technology adds another benefit to our operations, and that is high-availability and fault-tolerance.
-Since the ledger is replicated across all nodes in the network, the more decentralized the nodes are (be that they are in different continents, different data centers, different clouds, etc.) the more fault tolerant and highly available your operations are.
+Since the ledger is replicated across all nodes in the network, the more decentralized the nodes are (be that they are hosted in different continents, different data centers, different clouds, etc.) the more fault tolerant and highly available your operations are.

 Now you may be thinking, "okay, that sounds great, but how do I design my network to be as